polizoto/align_transcript/README.md

 ## Dependencies

-Perl, rename, fold (should already be installed on a Mac)
+Perl, Sed, rename, fold (should already be installed on a Mac)

-Sed

 `brew install gnu-sed --with-default-names`